Banana Pancakes

 quick & Easy breakfast

-Hello again!
-It’s Alicia from The Baker Upstairs, and I’m excited to share one of my family’s favorite breakfast recipes with you today.
 My kids are totally obsessed with these banana pancakes, and request them almost every weekend for breakfast (we sometimes even make Peanut Butter Banana Pancakes).

-They’re simple and quick to make, and use ingredients that we nearly always have in the house.
+They’re simple and quick to make and use ingredients that we nearly always have in the house.
 They have a fantastic banana flavor, and are totally delicious with butter, syrup, and sliced bananas on top!

-We love that these pancakes are so simple, but they really are so packed full of flavor that I think you’ll agree they’re the best and easiest banana pancakes. 😀
+They really are so packed full of flavor that I think you’ll agree they’re the best and easiest banana pancakes.

 easy ingredients